Due to privacy laws, US Sailing cannot pre-populate personal contact information at this time.

 ORC Reported Sail Requirements

-Below is a list of the sails that must be reported on ORC Certificates.
-Please review the list even if you are a seasoned competitor:
+Below is a list of sails that must be reported on ORC certificates.
+Please review the list, even if you are an experienced competitor:

-You are also welcome to report all your sails to us, if you do so, please report the sail measurement through the Sail Measurement Form for each sail.
-Your sailmaker can supply you with these measurements or they can send them to us directly.
-If you are unsure on if a sail should be reported or is the largest of its category, please send us the sail anyway and we will help decide if it is needed.
+You may also report all of your sails.
+If you do, please submit a Sail Measurement Form for each sail.
+Your sailmaker can provide these measurements or send them to us directly.
+If you are unsure whether a sail should be reported or whether it is the largest in its category, submit the sail and we will help determine if it is required.

-Below is a list of the sails that must be reported on ORR Certificates.
+Below is a list of sails that must be reported on ORR certificates.
 Please review the list:

-You are also welcome to report all your sails to us, if you do so, please send the sail measurement through the Sail Measurement Form for each sail.
-Your sailmaker can supply you with these measurements or they can send them to us directly.
-If you are unsure if a sail should be reported or is the largest of its category, please send us the sail and we will help decide if it is needed.
+You may also report all of your sails.
+If you do, please submit a Sail Measurement Form for each sail; your sailmaker can provide these measurements or send them to us directly.
+If you are unsure whether a sail must be reported or whether it is the largest in its category, submit the sail and we will help determine whether it is required.

 Sail ID (ex.
 MN1, MN2) Type a label*